Robert Casadesus

-Robert Marcel Casadesus (/fr/; 7 April 1899 – 19 September 1972) was a renowned 20th-century French pianist and composer.
+Robert Marcel Casadesus (/fr/; 7 April 1899 – 19 September 1972) was a French pianist and composer.
 He was the most prominent member of a distinguished musical family, being the nephew of Henri Casadesus and Marius Casadesus, husband of Gaby Casadesus, and father of Jean Casadesus.

 Biography

 Casadesus was born in Paris, and studied there at the Conservatoire with Louis Diémer, taking a Premier Prix (First Prize) in 1913 and the Prix Diémer in 1920.

-Robert then entered the class of Lucien Capet, who had exceptional influence.
+He entered the class of Lucien Capet, who had exceptional influence.
 Capet had founded a famous quartet that bore his name (Capet Quartet) and in which two of Robert's uncles played: Henri and Marcel.
 The Quartet often rehearsed in the Casadesus home, and so it was that Robert was exposed to chamber music.
 The Beethoven Quartets held no secret for him—he knew them backward and forwards.